IBM/data-prep-kit/data-processing-lib/doc/transform-tutorials.md

 and produce zero or more transformed tables and transform specific metadata.
 The Transform itself need only be concerned with the conversion of one in memory table at a time.

-When running in the Ray worker (i.e. [TransformTableProcessor](../ray/src/data_processing/runtime/ray/transform_table_processor.py) ), the input tables are read from parquet files and the transform table(s) is/are stored in destination parquet files.
+When running in the Ray worker (i.e. [TransformFileProcessor](../ray/src/data_processing/runtime/ray/transform_file_processor.py) ), the input files are read from parquet files and are converted to tables.
+The transform table(s) is/are stored in destination parquet files.
 Metadata accumulated across calls to all transforms is stored in the destination.

 ### Transform Basics